-Despite the surprise uptick in inflation, now +10.4% (from +10.1% last month and a peak of +11.1%), the BoE expect it to come back below target before the end of 2024.
+Despite inflation remaining stubbornly high, now +10.1% (from +10.4% last month and a peak of +11.1%), the BoE expect it to come back below target before the end of 2024.
 The previous increases were driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and ongoing labour market imbalances.
-As expected, base rates increased by a further 25 basis points to 4.0% in March and although they may increase again in the first half of 2023, we are likely to be very close to the peak.
+As expected, base rates increased by a further 25 basis points to 4.25% recently and although they may increase again in the first half of 2023, we are likely to be very close to the peak.
 Although they are still forecast to remain low by historical standards, today's ratio of household debt to wages means that serious problems will be caused at a much lower base rate than was true in the past.
 There are also concerns that raising rates too quickly could make any recession worse, particularly since the persistent high inflation has been primarily driven by energy prices rather than business or consumer behaviour.
 A significant proportion of consumers had built up considerable savings during the pandemic, but many continue to be cautious about their future economic stability and others have reduced financial circumstances.